jonnonz1/nz-statute-book/acts/public/1955/impounding-act-1955.md

 ## Part 7 — Procedure for impounding stock in a pound

 ### 43 Poundkeeper to receive stock tendered for impounding
-The poundkeeper of any public pound shall receive all stock tendered for lodgment therein and shall allow the stock to be impounded at any time of the day or night.
+The poundkeeper of any public pound shall receive all stock tendered for lodgement therein and shall allow the stock to be impounded at any time of the day or night.

 ### 44 Provision where pound is of insufficient size
 Where a pound is too small to hold conveniently the number of stock required to be impounded therein, the poundkeeper may place any such stock in some paddock or convenient place near the pound to be approved by the local authority; and every such paddock or place while so used shall be deemed to be part of the pound.